amc5/applied-data-analysis/module-09/module-09.md

 Note that this is the **typical** case that we will encounter, as we often do not have information about the population that a sample is drawn from.

 The t distribution is a continuous probability distribution very similar in shape to the normal is generally used when dealing with *statistics* (such as means and standard deviations) that are estimated from a sample rather than known population *parameters*.
-Any particular t distribution looks a lot like a normal distribution in that it is bell-shaped, symmetric, unimodal, and (in normalized) zero-centered.
+Any particular t distribution looks a lot like a normal distribution in that it is bell-shaped, symmetric, unimodal, and (if standardized) zero-centered.

 The choice of the appropriate t distribution to use in any particular statistical test is based on the number of **degrees of freedom (df)**, i.e., the number of individual components in the calculation of a given statistic (such as the standard deviation) that are “free to change”.